olah007/Square_Root/README.md

 # Square_Root
-This Application compare the square root of two numbers and display the result.
+This Application compares the square root of two numbers and displays the result.